2023 French Open men's singles draw, scores - Tennis

 Russian Daniil Medvedev, the No. 2 seed, was upset in the first round by 172nd-ranked Brazilian qualifier Thiago Seyboth Wild.
 It marked the first time a men’s top-two seed lost in the first round of any major since 2003 Wimbledon (Ivo Karlovic d.
 Lleyton Hewitt).

-No. 12 Frances Tiafoe is the last American remaining, looking to become the first U.S. man to make the French Open quarterfinals since Andre Agassi in 2003.
-Since then, five different American men combined to make the fourth round on eight occasions.
+All of the American men lost before the fourth round.
+The last U.S. man to make the French Open quarterfinals was Andre Agassi in 2003.

 MORE: All you need to know for 2023 French Open